 You are not a participant but just a recipient.)

+3) Pastors as Flowers in God’s garden

 My dear Brothers, God wants to change all that.
 He wants you, me, us, church leaders, Kingdom leaders, spiritual participants with Him to develop relationships.

 God wants us to be interdependent like flowers upon bees for pollination.

-Today we want to discuss interdependency and relationships.
+Right now we want to discuss interdependency and relationships.

 It is not something one person can tell another how to do it.